 Place some of the stuffing in the cavity of the turkey and the rest into a covered casserole dish.
 The stuffing can then be baked in a 350 degree oven for about 35 to 40 minutes.

 When it comes to roasting the turkey, I usually layer onion slices, celery, and plenty of fresh herbs on the bottom of the pan just beneath the turkey.
 Then fill the pan with about 1/4 inch of water.
 These flavors infuse into the turkey and drippings during roasting for a rich, savory flavor.
-For more tips on roasting a turkey please visit Martha Stewart's website.
+I also like to brine a turkey using salt, apple cider, and herbs.

 Don't be afraid of salt.
 I generously salt the top of the turkey with Herbamare, which is a flavorful herb-infused sea salt.
 A few dashes of olive oil and a handful of chopped herbs are sprinkled over the top for more flavor.